btmxh/nrs/specification.md

 The ID for manga/light novel is specified as follow:

 * If the manga/light novel has an MAL entry, the ID is the same ID as the MAL ID, but with the prefix L.
-* Otherwise, the ID will be specified using a custom ID system (which can only contains digits) with the prefix L+
+* Otherwise, the ID will be specified using a custom ID system (which can only contains digits) with the prefix LP

 ### 3. Visual Novel ID